 Banking Officer & Mortgage Specialistkbezek@bankwithlnb.com

 NMLS #1608998About MeApply Now

-Kari Bezek is a Mortgage Specialist in our Penn Yan office with four years of experience.
+Kari Bezek is a Mortgage Specialist in our Penn Yan office with five years of experience.
 A strong background in community development has led to an easy transition of her helping people achieve their home ownership goals, whether it's purchasing their first home, building their forever home and everything in between.
 A Penn Yan native, Kari brings her enthusiasm and knowledge of the area to her role at LNB, assisting individuals with their residential mortgage needs and providing outstanding customer service.×